What is Cointegration?

 - Nobel laureates Robert Engle and Clive Granger introduced the concept of cointegration in 1987.

-- The most popular cointegration tests include Engle-Granger, Johansen Test, and Phillips-Ouliaris test.
+- The most popular cointegration tests include Engle-Granger, the Johansen Test, and the Phillips-Ouliaris test.

 History of Cointegration

 Before the introduction of cointegration tests, economists relied on linear regressions to find the relationship between several time series processes.
 However, Granger and Newbold argued that linear regression was an incorrect approach for analyzing time series due to the possibility of producing spurious correlation.
 A spurious correlation occurs when two or more associated variables are deemed causally related due to either a coincidence or an unknown third factor.
 A possible result is a misleading statistical relationship between several time series variables.

 Granger and Engle published a paper in 1987, in which they formalized the cointegrating vector approach.
 Their concept established that two or more non-stationary times series data are integrated together in a way that they cannot move away from some equilibrium in the long term.